Many household objects can be dangerous to cats, dogs, and even children.

 The cat may not have a key to open the PlexiDor Electronic, but cats are fast and smart, and if they want to go outside, they'll figure out that they can use the door with the dog.

 No matter what you want to teach your dog, the training process is easier with some basic knowledge.
-Here is our top ten tips, in no particular order.

 The PlexiDor Extra Large is constructed for dogs up to 220 pounds and will accommodate very large breeds such as Irish Wolfhounds, Great Pyrenees, Newfoundlands, and Great Danes.